acheronfail/xi-electron/README.md

 ## Updating `xi-core`

+The easiest way by far is to use the install script found in [`bin/install-core`](bin/install-core.sh).
+You will need to have Git, Rust and relevant build tools installed.
+This script will clone the latest version of `xi-core`, build it, and copy it into `xi-electron`.

-In order to use an updated version of the `xi-core`, you must build it and place it in `xi-electron/src/xi-core/`.
+In order to build it manually, follow these steps:

+To update `xi-core`, you must build it and place it in `xi-electron/src/xi-core/`.
 You can do so by following these steps (taken from [the `xi-editor` repo](https://github.com/google/xi-editor#building-the-core)):

 > You need [Xcode 8.2](https://developer.apple.com/xcode/) (only on Mac) and [Rust](https://www.rust-lang.org/) (version 1.13+ is recommended and supported).
 You should have `cargo` in your path.
 You'll also need cmake installed, to run the syntax highlighter.
 If you have homebrew, easiest to run `brew install cmake`.
 It is possible to build without cmake, but requires some editing of build scripts.